 When planning our trip, we were drawn to Iceland’s rugged beauty.
 But what indeed won us over was the promise of stillness and authenticity.

 Rural Iceland was the perfect destination to escape, explore, and experience something unique.
-The little town we stayed in had less than 100 people.
+The little town we stayed in had fewer than 100 people.

 Choosing Rural Iceland for a Travel Adventure

 We’d read about Iceland’s natural wonders but wanted more than just sightseeing.
 Exploring quiet villages, remote trails, and otherworldly landscapes aligned perfectly with our travel goals.
-We booked a route that took us beyond the well-trodden paths of tourists, focusing on the countryside.
+We booked a route that took us beyond the usual tourist paths, focusing on the countryside.

 Choosing rural Iceland wasn’t without its challenges.
 The unpredictable weather meant careful planning, but it was worth every effort.
 We wanted a trip and an adventure—and rural Iceland delivered.